Hau Tree Beach, Waikiki

 Photo GalleryClick on photo to see large version

 Park along Kalakaua Ave.
-The parking is metered and costs 25 cents per hour, and it can fill up on weekends so come early.
+The parking is metered and costs 25 cents per half hour, and it can fill up on weekends so come early.
 Bring quarters for the parking meters.
 There are showers at Hau Tree Beach, and restrooms at the nearby natatorium.

 Click "satellite" and zoom in to see the natatorium and shady Hau Tree Beach from above.